 Propounding discovery might or might not be a good idea in your situation.
 If you have all the information you need, propounding discovery might increase the difficulty of your case without any significant benefit.
 Moreover, if you propound a set of interrogatories and requests for production on the other side, they often do the same to you.
 Responding to interrogatories and requests for production takes days of nonstop work.

-It might not be necessary to request a trial date in your case.
+It might or might not be necessary to request a trial date in your case.
 Some counties automatically assign trial for a date about a year after the petition.
-You will know if that is your situation, because the court sends a case scheduling order or similar notification at the beginning of the case.
+Counties that automatically set trial dates will send a case scheduling order or similar notification at the beginning of the case.
 King County is the most notable example.
 King County issues case schedules with numerous deadlines so parties can more easily comply with the county’s myriad local court rules.

 Parties usually mediate after discovery and before trial.
 In fact, most counties’ local court rules require divorcing parties to engage in some sort of alternative dispute resolution before trial, and mediation is the most popular option.
 It involves an unbiased person helping the parties reach agreement on all the terms of their case.
 Mediation at this stage results in settlement most of the time.

-Assuming you settle, present your agreed final orders ex parte, the fastest means of wrapping up the case.
+Assuming you settle, one of the parties would present agreed final orders ex parte, the fastest means of wrapping up the case.

 That’s it!
 We hope this was helpful.
 Our firm believes in making quality legal information available for free on the internet.
-For more free articles, guides, and videos, visit our website and click the resources tab in the upper right corner.
+For more, visit our website and click the resources tab in the upper right corner.

 Recommended Articles & Videos: